-• Hand sanitising stations – hand sanitiser is available to all our staff and students, and must be used regularly while on site.
-This is in addition to the fact you must frequently wash your hands for at least 20 seconds
+• Hand sanitising stations – hand sanitiser is available to all our learners and staff, and should be used regularly while on site.
+This is in addition to the fact you should regularly wash your hands for at least 20 seconds throughout the day

-• Maintain enhanced cleaning, including frequently touched surfaces – Disinfectant wipes are available in all classrooms.
-Students and staff must use the disinfectant wipes available to clean down their desk before and after lessons or as required
+• Maintain cleaning, including frequently touched surfaces – disinfectant wipes are available in all classrooms.
+Learners and staff should use the wipes available to clean down their desk before and after lessons or as required

-• Keep occupied spaces well ventilated – Windows should remain open to allow for fresh air to circulate throughout the day and therefore students and staff may wish to wear more clothing layers
+• Keep occupied spaces well ventilated – windows should remain open to allow for fresh air to circulate throughout the day and therefore learners and staff may wish to wear more clothing layers

 · Wash your hands with soap and water often – do this for at least 20 seconds